-If you don't want a diabetic cat, the best defence is taking preventative measures.
+If you don't want a diabetic cat, the best defense is taking preventative measures.

 Prevention starts with diet along with enough exercise and mental enrichment.
 A happy, active properly-fed cat can pretty well take care of himself.